Skip to content

 Accidents involving injuries should be reported by calling 911 at the scene of the accident by one of the drivers involved or a witness of the accident.

 • Gather all the documentation your insurance company may require.
-This usually includes the names, addresses, phone numbers, and insurance information of anyone else involved in the accident, along with eyewitnesses.
-If you can't gather it yourself at the accident scene, the police should have done so.
+This usually includes the names, addresses, phone numbers, and insurance card information of anyone else involved in the accident, along with eyewitnesses.
+If you can't gather it yourself at the accident scene, the police officer should have done so.

 • If you can, take pictures of the accident scene.